 Annick Papillon, 30, journaIist and public servant, from a political family in Quebec City region where she ran (her father was the campaign organizer for her Liberal opponent).
 Associate critic for Consumer Protection, previously for Veterans Affairs.

 Dany Morin (Chicoutimi-LeFjord), 25, chiropractor, ran in his home riding, associate critic for Gay, Lesbian, Bisexual and Transgender Issues.

-Ève Péclet, 22, law graduate, an impressive head-table presenter at the Vancouver convention, Amnesty International Chairperson at law school.
+Ève Péclet, 22, law graduate, an impressive head-table presenter at the Vancouver convention, organized Amnesty International group while in high school, joined the NDP at age 18, worked in previous campaigns, her uncle had been an NDP candidate, she always thought of becoming an MP one day, Amnesty International Chairperson at law school, campaigned in her riding.
 Now associate critic for Foreign Affairs.

 Rosane Doré Lefebvre, 26, joined party four years earlier, environmental activist with a degree in political science and geography, was a retail shop assistant about to begin Masters in Environmental Management, was a Master of Ceremonies at the 2012 leadership convention, now associate critic for Public Safety.